rndmized/DataRep-Querying/README.md

 Both must be installed to run the project.

 I use the [mongodb](https://www.mongodb.com/) package for persistence in the application.
 This must also be installed.
-In order to use mongo in conjuction with flask it is necessary to install flask-pymongo.
-I can be installed using pip.
+In order to use mongo in conjunction with flask it is necessary to install flask-pymongo.
+It can be installed using pip.

 ```bash
 $ pip install flask-pymongo